paguerre3/ddd/README.md

 ---
 ### 4. Develop a Domain Model
 Implementation using <b>Spring Modulith</b> that will help creating boundaries of the smaller pieces / Sub-Domains defined, e.g. the 1st module will be the Catalog and the 2nd one will be the Lending

+***Impl.
+Notes***
+- ISB should be treated as a record and therefore is inmutable and will be validated